Green-Software-Foundation/if/github-processes.md

 ### `if-plugin-template`

 - we only maintain a single branch: `main`
-- PRs to `main` can be mrged after one approval from core team
+- PRs to `main` can be merged after one approval from core team
 - Pushing directly to `main` is possible but discouraged